Single Working Parent Benefits and Entitlements

 Child Benefit

 Virtually anyone with a child aged 16 or under is entitled to this benefit, which is paid monthly and given out regardless of income or personal circumstance.
+This can be extended beyond the age of 16 if the child is in full time 'non advanced' education or on an approved training course.
 Register after your child's birth and the money should soon be winging its way to you.
 It goes directly to the person who looks after the child, so if you have custody the money will go to you.

 Child Maintenance: Changes to the Law